a-soong/1701QCA-Assessment1/experiments/experiments.md

 ![Image](experiment6.png)

-(Insert a caption here)
+Fig. 7, when button 'A' is pressed on the micro:bit a brief tone is played, and when button 'B' is pressed it plays a brief lower pitch tone.
+When both buttons 'A' and 'B' are pressed at the same time the buzzer plays a tune.

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something I learnt was using music blocks and how simple it was to use and program them into the micro:bit.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as an electronic instrument or musical toy.